-	For kids 3-12 years, the Stevens Pass Youth Programs Facility is their dedicated learning center that offers lesson packages (Lift Ticket + Rental Equipment + Lesson + Helmet Rental) for all ability levels from as little as $119/day.
+The Stevens Pass Youth Programs Facility is their dedicated learning center that offers lesson packages (Lift Ticket + Rental Equipment + Lesson + Helmet Rental) for all ability levels from as little as $119/day.
 The facility is located in the Ski and Snowboard School Building, on the south side of the Base Area, at the foot of the mountain.
 Reservations are not required but are strongly recommended.
 If you are planning a trip on a weekend or during a holiday they advise reserving as much as a week in advance as space in our programs fills up frequently.

 My #1 piece of advice for skiing with kids – have them take lessons!
 Let them learn the proper technique and get comfortable on the slopes before you take them down yourself (trust me on this).

 INSIDER TIP: Avoid paying full price at the ticket window by pre-purchasing your Stevens Pass lift tickets online at least a day in advance.
 You are guaranteed to save at least $10 over the ticket window price.
 The earlier you buy, the more you save!
 There are limited quantities at each price and as tickets sell out, the price goes up.